Skip to menu Skip to content Skip to footer

 Background

-Jason D. Pole is the Deputy Director of Research for the Queensland Digital Health Centre (QDHeC) and a Professor in the Centre for Health Services Research (CHSR) within the Faculty of Health, Medicine and Behavioural Sciences.
-Jason's program of research utilises clinical and surveillance data linked with real-world administrative data to answer health questions in several areas.
+Jason D. Pole is the Deputy Director of the Queensland Digital Health Centre (QDHeC) and a Professor in the Medical School within the Faculty of Health, Medicine and Behavioural Sciences.
+Jason provides research leadership for QDHeC and manages his own research program that utilises clinical and surveillance data linked with real-world administrative data to answer health questions in several areas.

 Jason has a background in epidemiology, health services research and digital health with an emphasis in the use of real-world data and complex survey instruments.